LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    Sounds = sounds
    yes

 Clauses for the ``goal_expansion/2`` predicate are recursively called on the expanded goal until a fixed point is reached.
-Care must be taken to avoid expansion loops.
 For example:

 .. code-block:: text